Get your own

 your own fun + free diary at DiaryLand.com!

-THE LEGAL STUFF: All content on this site that was created by me is copyright 2003-2009 Brin-Marie McLaughlin.
+THE LEGAL STUFF: All content on this site that was created by me is copyright 2003-infinity by Brin Marie McLaughlin.
 Steal my stuff and I'll squash you like a bug.
-All incoming email is subject to publication or other distribution by me in whole or in part at my sole discretion.
-This diary features the sole opinions and experiences of one person, namely me, the person who is paying for the space.
-Anything else on these pages including any comments belongs to whoever created it.
-In the interest of safety and accountability, no anonymous comments will ever be allowed here, ever, for any reason in the entire history of ever.
-The comments section is part of my paid presence on the web, and is used by my readership to supplement the things I have written here with relevent information in a polite manner.
+All incoming email or any other form of communication with me is subject to publication or other distribution by me in whole or in part at my sole discretion.
+This diary features the sole opinions and experiences of one person, namely me, the person who is paying for this space.
+In the interest of safety and accountability, no anonymous input will ever be allowed here, ever, for any reason in the entire history of ever.
+Whenever there is a comments section appearing in this diary, it's to be considered part of my paid presence on the web, and shall be used by my readership to supplement the things I have written here with relevant information in a polite manner.
 Comments that do not fall in that category are subject to deletion at my whim.
-Your use of my comments section constitutes the understanding of this statement.
+Your visit to my diary along with your use of my comments section constitutes the understanding of this statement.
 Anything else on these pages including any comments belongs to whoever created it.
-All external links are current as of the date of the entry in which they are featured.
+All external links are current as of the date of the entry in which they are first featured, but at no other time.
 News excerpts used here are for educational purposes and are permitted under the Fair Use Doctrine.
+Hold hands when you cross the street, and play nice.